My name is William Alevizon, and I wrote and continue to maintain this website.

 This page provides visitors with information about my academic background as well as my reasons for creating "Coral Reef Facts and Information".

-I am a Professor of Marine Biology (retired) whose lifetime research focused upon the ecology of coral reef fishes and the ecosystems that they inhabit.
+I am a Professor of Marine Biology (retired) whose lifetime research focused upon the ecology of reef fishes and the ecosystems they inhabit.

 I received an M.A. and Ph.D. degree in Biological Sciences from the University of California (Santa Barbara).
-Afer graduation, I relocated to Florida where I began research on Caribbean coral reefs and reef ecosystems.
+Afer graduation, I relocated to Florida where I began research on Caribbean coral reef ecosystems.

-I have also served as a consultant on artificial reefs, coral reef fisheries, and Marine Protected Area (MPA) planning efforts.
+Along with teaching and basic research I have also been engaged as a consultant for numerous projects on artificial reefs, coral reef fisheries, and Marine Protected Area (MPA) planning efforts.
 I conducted these efforts in The Bahamas, Dominican Republic, Turks and Caicos, Antigua, Honduras, Nicaragua, and Malaysia.
 I am also a retired (inactive) SCUBA Instructor (NAUI).

 Why I Built This Web Site

-It is my sincere hope that visitors find the site to be a useful informational resource.
-I shall continue to review and update the material presented on this web site at regular intervals to keep it current with the latest scientific findings.
+I continue to review and update the material presented here at regular intervals to keep it current with the latest scientific findings.